Saudalbadwani95/gitproject3-bikeshare/README.md

 ### Description
-Bikeshare project is a python program in which takes the user input then filter the data based on that input
+Bikeshare project is a python program in which takes the user input then filter the data based on that input The data will be filtered by the following inputs:
+- city name (for this program the city name will be from the following : Chicago, Washington and New York city)
+- month name
+- day name

+When the user enter the input they wants the data will filtered then the program preform calculation and output statistical data about the data (mode, mean, total ...etc.)

+The program with also give the user the choice if they want to see some raw data.

 ### Files used
 - chicago.csv